 How much automation is enough in software testing?

-It is possible to answer this question in many different ways such as -
+It is possible to answer this question in many different ways, for example –

 - As much as possible in the available time and budget.